-The management of tracheostomy myiasis can be broadly classified into acute stage and long-term tracheostomy care.2 In the acute stage, patient require hospitalization for proper removal of maggots through wound debridement.
+The management of tracheostomy myiasis can be broadly classified into acute-stage and long-term tracheostomy care.2 In the acute-stage, patients require hospitalization for proper removal of maggots through wound debridement.
 Close monitoring and administration of broad-spectrum antibiotics are necessary to prevent serious complications such as sepsis.
-Long-term tracheostomy care is crucial to prevent recurrence of myiasis, and both the patient and caregiver must be educated on tracheostomy hygiene prior to discharge home.
+Long-term tracheostomy care is crucial to prevent the recurrence of myiasis, and both the patient and caregiver must be educated on tracheostomy hygiene before discharge.
 In the case of our patient, although the tracheostomy tube had been decannulated, emphasis was placed on tracheostomy wound care to promote rapid secondary wound healing.